borkshop/js/packages/jspit/stream.md

 - soul prototype
 - mind research: prolog-like systems

+- tiles
+  - watch for any spatial index bugs, once saw a zombie particle at incorrect location, which allowed the player to step into the void in the DLA demo
   - TileGrid
     - masking?
     - custom shader funcs, or at least some affordance for stepped css classes
     - nudge needs to take whole tile into account, nudge if any part of the given point is out
     - animations like boop and particles
     - save/load ; initial state

 - DLA
   - cell visited counts